-In an era where footballers are renowned for spending sustained periods of time on the floor when no injury has been sustained – either to waste time or to attempt to draw punishment for an opponent – it is nice to remember there are also times when they show the kind of warrior spirit we all love to see as fans.
+In an era where footballers are often accused of rolling around when no injury has been sustained, it is nice to remember there are also times when they show the kind of warrior spirit we all love to see as fans.

 Here are some of our favourite examples of courage from players battling through the worst of injuries.

 It’s still not known whether Fabregas fractured his leg in the Barcelona game or even in the previous match against Birmingham.